YuvaSriSai18/Hack-SRM-reloaded/README.md

 # Monopoly Game

-This is a Monopoly Game made to showcase a Blockchain (Web3) technology made by us using ERC20, NFT and Etherium Faucets.
+This is a Monopoly Game made to showcase a Blockchain (Web3) technology made by us using ERC20, NFT and Ethereum.

 ## Authors